decentraland/decentraland-npc-utils/README.md

 - `reactDistance`: _(number)_ Radius in meters for the player to activate the NPC or trigger the `onWalkAway()` function when leaving the radius.
 - `continueOnWalkAway`: _(boolean)_ If true,when the player walks out of the `reactDistance` radius, the dialog window stays open and the NPC keeps turning to face the player (if applicable).
 It doesn't affect the triggering of the `onWalkAway()` function.
 - `onWalkAway`: (_()=> void_) Function to call every time the player walks out of the `reactDistance` radius.
-- `walkingAnim`: Name of the walking animation on the model.
+- `walkingAnim`: _(string)_ Name of the walking animation on the model.
 This animation is looped when calling the `followPath()` function.
-- `walkingSpeed`: Speed of the NPC when walking.
+- `walkingSpeed`: _(number)_ Speed of the NPC when walking.
 By default _2_.
-- `path`: Default path to walk.
+- `path`: _(Vector3)_ Default path to walk.
 If a value is provided for this field on NPC initialization, the NPC will walk over this path in loop from the start.
+- `bubbleHeight`: _(number)_ The height at which to display the speech bubble above the head of the NPC.
+- `textBubble`: _(boolean)_ If true, NPC starts with a speech bubble object ready to be accessed from the start.
+Otherwise, they text bubble is only built on the first call to `talkBubble()` on the NPC.
+- `noUI`: _(boolean)_ If true, no UI object is built for UI dialogs for this NPC.
+This may help optimize the scene if this feature is not used.

 The `ImageData` type that can be used on the `portrait` field is an object that may include the following: